 Revisiting Aerosmith’s Troubled ‘Night in the Ruts’

-American hard rock institution Aerosmith grudgingly acknowledged the dire state of affairs within their operation with the title of their sixth studio album, Night in the Ruts, which arrived on Nov.
-1, 1979, like some kind of condemned spirit of good times past, returning to haunt those left behind.
+Aerosmith grudgingly acknowledged the dire state of affairs inside their operation with the title of their sixth studio album, Night in the Ruts.
+Released on Nov.
+1, 1979, the album presented like some kind of condemned spirit of good times past, returning to haunt those left behind.

 If anything, it was no small miracle that Aerosmith — overworked, overtired and over-drugged — had even managed to keep their leaky ship afloat that far.
 The already trying conditions surrounding 1977’s Draw the Line and the grueling tour regimen that interrupted the recording of Night in the Ruts finally pushed guitarist Joe Perry over the edge.